ldatb/ataides-website/hugo/content/how-we-work.md

 layout: page
 ---

-Our engagements are built around clarity, precision, and results.
+Our process is built on discretion, structure, and institutional clarity.

-We work with leadership and technical teams to design secure, scalable, and auditable cloud environments.
-Our process adapts to your needs, but always follows a core structure that ensures we deliver with purpose.
+Ataides works with organizations that demand strategic alignment, security assurance, and regulatory integrity, from architecture design to board-level insight.

-## 1. Discovery & Qualification
+### 1. Discovery & Qualification

-Before any engagement, we conduct a strategic discovery call to understand your context, goals, and constraints.
+We begin with a strategic intake session to understand your architecture, compliance obligations, internal structure, and business risk posture.
-We ask about your architecture, team structure, risk exposure, and regulatory pressure.

 You’ll walk away with:

-- A clear next step
+- A shared understanding of objectives
-- Scope alignment
+- Initial risk posture overview
-- Mutual fit assessment
+- Fit and feasibility assessment

-## 2. Scoped Proposal & Agreement
+### 2. Scoped Proposal & Agreement

-If there’s a fit, you receive a proposal with:
+If there’s alignment, we formalize the engagement with:

-- Objectives and scope
+- Defined outcomes and scope
-- Deliverables and schedule
+- Work format (retainer, fixed-fee, sprints)
-- Pricing and format (fixed-fee, sprint, retainer)
+- Milestones and expected inputs
-- NDA or confidentiality terms (if needed)
+- Confidentiality or NDA terms (if applicable)

-No vague promises, just structured, actionable clarity.

 ## 3. Structured Delivery